reactive-python/reactpy-jupyter/README.md

 idom_jupyter.run(ClickCount)
 ```

-Alternatively decorate the root of your IDOM layout with `idom_jupyter.root_element` to
+Alternatively decorate the root of your IDOM layout with `idom_jupyter.widgetize` to
 make it return a Jupyter Widget: